Qiskit/qiskit-metapackage/docs/terra/visualizing_a_quantum_circuit.rst

                             | reset:``#D188B4``
                             | target:``#70B7EB``
                             | meas:``#D188B4``
                                                             | The color codes to use for each circuit element.
-Also, just like  ``displaytext``, there is no provision for an incomplete dict passed in.
+You must specify all the necessary values when using this dictionary.
+There is no provision for passing an incomplete dict and using values from the default otherwise.
     textcolor(str)          | ``#000000``                   | Color code for text
     subtextcolor(str)       | ``#000000``                   | Color code for subtext
     linecolor(str)          | ``#000000``                   | Color code for lines.